German Brass

-In 1985, to record the CD "Bach 300" (Johann Sebastian Bach was born in 1685) the group was extended by Enrique Crespo to ten performers.
+In 1985, to record the CD "Bach 300" commemorating 300 years since the birth of Johann Sebastian Bach, the group was extended by Enrique Crespo to ten performers.
 At that time the ensemble was renamed German Brass.

 In 2011, differences arose over the trademark rights for German Brass between Crespo and the other members of the ensemble.
 Since then, they have performed without trombonist Crespo.

 More than twenty CDs and two DVDs have been recorded to date.
 German Brass musicians are members of major German symphony orchestras and/or are professors at university schools of music.